atreyasha/spam-detection/src/docs/models.md

 <img src="/img/model_combined.png" height="700">
 </p>

 Finally, all three approaches can have the word/character embeddings randomly initialized or setup with the GloVe embeddings.
+Additionally, all three models are compiled differently depending on whether a GPU is present or not.
+It is highly recommended to train the CNN-LSTM with a GPU to minimize training runtime.

 Executing `train_rnn.py` will conduct a grid-search to train and test a CNN-LSTM over a validation/test set.
 Further details can be found below: